hossein5inq/workwell/docs/js-sdk.md

   * ### onShow

-    This function is called when the view is shown to the user.
+    This function is called when the webView is shown to the user, after it was already created.
 Mostly used for UI-refreshing purpose.

     **Parameters**